NVH in the Automotive Industry

 1. Objective Measurements

-Objectively, measuring devices, such as accelerometers, microphones, intensity probes, and other sensors detect noise, acceleration, and vibrations.
+Objectively, measuring devices such as accelerometers, microphones, intensity probes, and other sensors detect noise, acceleration, and vibrations.

 2. Subjective Measurements

-Subjectively, people use a device and rate it.
+Subjectively, people use a device and rate noise.
 Sometimes a prototype is tested by inexperienced users and experienced engineers, who use the product and fill out a series of questions emphasizing areas that need to be examined further.

 Insulating Methods